2019–20 South African Premiership

-The 2019–20 South African Premier Division season (known as the ABSA Premiership for sponsorship reasons) was the 24th season of the Premier Soccer League since its establishment in 1996.
+The 2019–20 South African Premiership season (known as the ABSA Premiership for sponsorship reasons, and also commonly referred to as the PSL after the governing body) was the 24th season of the Premiership since its establishment in 1996.
 The season began in August 2019 and concluded in September 2020.
 Mamelodi Sundowns were the two-time defending champions.
 This season's winner will qualify for the 2020–21 CAF Champions League along with the second-placed team.
 The 3rd placed team and Nedbank Cup winners qualify for the CAF Confederation Cup.

 The season was postponed due to the COVID-19 pandemic.
 It resumed on 11 August 2020 after more than three months of suspension.
 Mamelodi Sundowns won the title in the last day of the competition, they beat Kaizer Chiefs who were leading for more than half of the season.
 Mamelodi Sundowns won their third consecutive title and their 10th title overall.
 This was the last season sponsored by ABSA.